- Our Firm

 All of these hazards combined pose a significant risk to individuals who are working in logging and timbering operations in different parts of the country, including right here in West Virginia.

-Risks and Hazards in Logging Cause Injuries and Death
+Log Loaders can Cause Injuries and Death

 Logging is the process in which trees are cut down or felled as a means to harvest timber, which supplies raw material for the wood products industry including logs for sawmills and pulp for the paper industry.